Michelleoc/pands-project/README.md

 The 50% for Sepal length and Sepal width are very close to the mean, this indicates a normal distribution as 50% of the results are above the median and 50% are below.
 In contrast for Petal length, its 50% is higher than the median of 3.75.
 Therefore 50% of the results are above 4.35, and the remaining 50% below 4.35.
 This indicates the distribution is skewed.

-When I check for duplicates I expect to only see 1 as per Ronald Fisher's dataset but instead it shows 3 duplicates.
+When I check for duplicates I expected to only see 1 as per Ronald Fisher's dataset but instead it shows 3 duplicates.
 It is noted on the UCI - Machine learning repository webpage that the dataset on their page differs from the data presented in Fishers article.
 This highlights the fundamental importance of ensuring you upload the most up to date and accurate dataset.
-I change my dataset to reflect the correct data and all analysis herein in the project are based on the correct data as listed on Ronald Fisher's article.
+I changed my dataset to reflect the correct data and all analysis herein in the project are based on the correct data as listed on Ronald Fisher's article.

 https://www.c-sharpcorner.com/article/a-first-machine-learning-project-in-python-with-iris-dataset/
 https://www.c-sharpcorner.com/article/a-first-machine-learning-project-in-python-with-iris-dataset/